devilJhackz/Vehicle_Num_Plate_Detection/README.md

 # Vehicle_Num_Plate_Detection
-I have created the model for number plate detection and generated the inference graph for the model
+This model helps in number plate detection and the inference graph is generated

-Need to run run the eval.py program for number plate detection if you want to change the input image give image name in the line number 17 of eval program the image must be inside the directory
+## Requirements
+> Python 3
+>

+## Steps
+1. Clone the repository
+2. Run the eval.py program
+3. If you want to change the image then do the below steps
+  i) Put the image inside the program directory. ii) Enter the image filename in **Line no 17 pf eval program**